neftjs/neft/file/parse/iterators.coffee.md

 #### Runtime updates

-It's recommended to use the `List` module to iterate.
+It's recommended to use the [List][] module to iterate on it, because all changes made on the [List][] automatically refreshes your view.
-All changes made on the `List` will automatically refresh your view, so feel free to append and remove elements from the list - *iterator body* will be synchronized.

 	'use strict'